maplibre/martin/docs/src/50-tools.md

 Martin project contains additional tooling to help manage the data servable with Martin tile server.

+## `martin-cp`
+`martin-cp` is a tool for generating tiles in bulk, and save retrieved tiles into a new or an existing MBTiles file.
+It can be used to generate tiles for a large area or multiple areas.
+If multiple areas overlap, it will generate tiles only once. `martin-cp` supports the same configuration file and CLI arguments as Martin server, so it can support all sources and even combining sources.

 ## `mbtiles`
 `mbtiles` is a small utility to interact with the `*.mbtiles` files from the command line.
 It allows users to examine, copy, validate, compare, and apply diffs between them.